Frequently Asked Questions

 - Where is Rider located?

-Rider University has two campuses, located in central New Jersey, on the east coast of the United States.
+Rider University is located in Lawrenceville, New Jersey, on the east coast of the United States.
 Rider is about 90 kilometers from New York City, one of the world's most dynamic and diverse metropolitan cities - and 65 kilometers from Philadelphia, one of America's most historically and culturally rich cities.
-Our location makes it easy to visit other major cities in the United States, such as Boston and Washington, DC.
+Our central location makes it easy to visit other major cities in the United States, such as Boston and Washington, DC.

 - How big is the Lawrenceville campus?